newtonbustersftc/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme_nb.txt

-This file contains Newton Busters notes.
+This file contains notes about Newton Busters code.